RLOpenCatalyst/rg-doc/source/Features.rst

 4. Terminate action : Choose the "Terminate" option to de-provision the product.

 5. SSH/RDP action : Choose the “SSH” action.
 Through this you can connect to the EC2 instance via SSH in a new browser tab.

+6. Explore action: Through the Explore action you can see the shared files with 1-click.
+Note: If project storage is not mounted you can’t see the explore action in the product details page.

 Fill the following Details